austbuhl/mod2_pactice_camping_is_fun/README.md

 ### Hints / Tips

 + Remember we want to be RESTful.
 What URL should show info about a particular camper?
 What URL should show a form to create a signup?
 What controller actions are associated?

+## TODO

+Camper --< Signup >-- Activity

+Camper has_many activity through signup join table Vice versa for activitiy

+- Camper
+    - Routes: index, show, new, create
+    - Show page
+        - Link_to from the index; should show name, age and list of activities signed up for
+    - Form to create a new camper
+    - Validations: name uniqueness, age between 8 and 18

+- Activity
+    - Routes: index, show
+    - Show Page
+        - link_to from the index page; should show name and difficulty level

+- Signup
+    - Routes: new, create
+    - Form to create a signup; colelction-select from existing activities and campers
+        - Redirect_to the camper's show page

+ ---- Could this be built onto the a camper route??